States vow to continue fight against Trump’s car fuel rules

 California Attorney General Xavier Becerra said the rollback of Obama-era mileage standards would imperil the state’s efforts to curb greenhouse gases and clean up some of the nation’s most polluted air.

 Becerra also promised another lawsuit if the administration makes good on plans to revoke a longstanding waiver allowing California and other states to set their own stricter auto emissions standards.
-Twelve other states also follow those rules.
+At least twelve other states and the District of Columbia follow California’s rules.

 Becerra connected climate change to the deadly wildfires burning out of control throughout the state.
-“The earth is not flat and climate change is real,” Becerra said at a news conference.
-“Can someone please inform the folks at the White House and our federal government of those facts?”

 Most Read Business Stories